 - Excited to develop new skills in organising, implementing and coordinating activities;

-- Brave enough to move for one year to another country.
+- Brave enough to move for some months to another country.

 Find out more about the project in the Info Pack.
-If you loved what you have read, fill in the application form and we will get in contact with you.
+If you loved what you read, fill in the application form, and we will contact you.